 Through careful assessment it will become clear that some learners may require more specific or targeted support.
 Below is a list of the interventions that we are able to employ in the event that your child requires additional support with their learning.

 Some of these activities are available to a large number of pupils, whilst others are only available to specific children who are experiencing specific difficulties:

-This is a small group of additional phonics intervention that is designed to support those learners who are struggling to recognise letters and sounds or how to use them in their reading and writing across the school.
-This may be led by an experienced LSA or a teacher.
+These are additional small group phonics keep up sessions that are designed to support those learners who are struggling to recognise letters and sounds or how to use them in their reading and writing across the school.
+They may be led by an experienced LSA or a teacher.

-This is a 1:1 or small group of no more than 4, led by either a teacher or LSA.
+These are 1:1 or in small groups of no more than 4, led by either a teacher or LSA.
 Precision teaching is designed to boost a child’s knowledge of specific facts very rapidly.
 For example, letter recognition or number bonds to 10.

 Our Sensory Circuit Room and our developing sensory garden can enable certain learners to settle to work by releasing tension or addressing sensory needs.
 This is carried out 1:1 by the class LSA.
 All of our class LSAs have received training in delivering sensory circuits through the Royal Borough of Greenwich SEND Outreach Team.

 The school buys into a small amount of OT each year.
 Following consultation with the class teacher, the SENCO will observe the child and decide if an OT assessment is necessary and appropriate.
 If an OT assessment is made, the OT will provide a report and programme for the child.
 This programme will be followed in school and there is an expectation that it will also be followed at home, in order for the best possible outcome.